-GABA (Gamma-Aminobutyric Acid) is an amino acid that plays an important role as a neurotransmitter in our body.
-It has gained popularity as a supplement because it has the potential to improve the mood and sleep quality of users .
-These effects are possible because it can block impulses between nerve cells in the brain .
+GABA (Gamma-aminobutyric acid) is an amino acid that plays an important role in our body.
+Given its effects, it has become popular in the category of mood-enhancing and sleep-enhancing supplements .
 Despite being a naturally occurring amino acid, GABA is only found in very small amounts in our diet .
 As a result, many people opt for a GABA supplement.

 GABA is also known as: